- Learn the widely used technique of dimension reduction which is Principal Component Analysis (PCA)

 In this post, I’ve explained the concept of principal component analysis in detail.
 I’ve kept the explanation to be simple and informative.
 For practical understanding, I’ve also demonstrated using this technique in R with interpretations.

-Note: Understanding this concept requires prior knowledge of statistics.
+Note: Understanding this concept requires prior knowledge of statistics

 What is Principal Component Analysis ?

-In simple words, principal component analysis is a method of extracting important variables from a large set of variables available in a data set.
+In simple words, principal component analysis is a method of extracting important variables (in form of components) from a large set of variables available in a data set.
 It extracts low dimensional set of features from a high dimensional data set with a motive to capture as much information as possible.
 With fewer variables, visualization also becomes much more meaningful.
 PCA is more useful when dealing with 3 or higher dimensional data.

 It is always performed on a symmetric correlation or covariance matrix.
 This means the matrix should be numeric and have standardized data.